BP, Conoco to cut North Sea jobs as oil price plummets

 CASH MACHINE

-Britain's North Sea oil and gas sector employs over 400,000 people and has brought more than $200 billion in tax revenue to the government, making it a vital part of Britain's economy.
+Britain's North Sea oil and gas sector employs over 400,000 people and has brought more than $200 billion (131.14 billion pounds) in tax revenue to the government, making it a vital part of Britain's economy.

 News of job cuts in the sector have stirred concern among the country's politicians gearing up for elections in May.